 The goal of egg freezing is to attempt to preserve some fertility in women at risk of declining fertility.
 It is not a guarantee that a pregnancy or baby will result from the use of this technology.

 It is important to know that a woman’s fertility is at its peak at around 27 and slowly declines from this point until menopause.
 There is a significant decline in a woman’s fertility from around 35 which becomes even more significant from 38 onwards – by the age of 40 approximately 90% of eggs produced by a woman are chromosomally abnormal and unlikely to result is a viable pregnancy.

 Unlike a woman who continues to age, the eggs that have been frozen when she was 32 stay the same age that they were when they were frozen.
-So, what does all this mean?
-It means that a woman freezing her eggs at 32 who then wants a baby at 40, has a much higher chance of having a healthy pregnancy and baby using her 32-year-old frozen eggs than she would if she were to try with her own 40-year-old eggs.
+This means that a woman freezing her eggs at 32 who then wants a baby at 40, has a much higher chance of having a healthy pregnancy and baby using her 32-year-old frozen eggs than she would if she were to try with her own 40-year-old eggs.

 Fertility Solutions policy is that eggs can be stored for a maximum of 15 years (which includes 10 years, plus a 5-year extension period).
 Please speak directly with our clinic if you have questions around the length of time eggs can be frozen and stored for your situation.

 Your eggs will remain in storage, unless you request to use them for fertility treatment, indicate you no longer wish to store them (via signed consent) or in the event of your death (upon receipt of a death certificate).

 What Is The Process Of Using Frozen Eggs?